 - 2cc kids at 4 and 8 weeks of age

-Selenium and Vit E Gel – 2 weeks before kidding or as needed
+Selenium and Vit E Gel – 2 weeks before breeding and kidding or as needed

-Ivomectin Wormer, Safeguard and Valbrezen as needed for worming via Fecal Testing
+Herbal Wormers and well as Ivomectin/Cydectin or Valbazen/Safeguard as needed for worming via Fecal Testing

 Hoof Trimming every 30-60 days